nusherjk/nusherjk/README.md

 ### Hi there 👋

+I am Nusher Jamil Kazi.

+Strong in design and integration  with intuitive problem-solving skills.
+Proficient in PYTHON and DJANGO .
+Passionate about implementing and launching new projects.
+Looking for a career as an entry-level software engineer with a reputed firm driven by technology.

+- 🔭 I’m currently working on ...
+Deep learning, pattern Recognition, Computer vision, Django Rest framework, python.
+- 🌱 I’m currently learning ...
+ReactJS.
+- 📫 How to reach me: ...
+Send me an email nusher.kazi@northsouth.edu
+- ⚡ Fun fact: ...
+That Aaquafina bottle is not sponsored.(DUH!)
 <!--
 **nusherjk/nusherjk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.